 You can preview your consultation to view the embedded content.

-Whenever anyone (in Europe) visits a page on Citizen Space that contains embedded content, a yellow bar appears at the top of the page asking whether they want to display the content*.
+Citizen Space has a feature we can enable for European customers so that whenever anyone visits a page that contains embedded content, a yellow bar appears at the top of the page asking whether they want to display the content*.
 Visitors can optionally save a setting that automatically loads all embedded content on the site for the rest of their visit:

 More cautious visitors can read more about each item of embedded content before loading it.
 A placeholder appears instead of the item, with a brief description and a button to load the content:

-- When you embed a video, enable YouTube's 'privacy-enhanced mode' (so YouTube won’t store information about visitors on your web page unless they play the video).
+- Enable YouTube's 'privacy-enhanced mode' so YouTube won’t store information about visitors on your web page unless they play the video.
 See https://support.google.com/youtube/answer/171780?hl=en-GB

 - We'd really recommend against enabling auto-play.
 This has implications for the user not just in terms of cookie storage, but also their data usage.